cbhushan/bashmenot-website/pages/reference/index.md

 Uploads the specified file to S3 with HTTP `PUT`.

 Overwrites existing resources.
-The destination resource is assigned the specified [S3 <abbr title="Access control list">ACL</abbr>](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html).
+The destination resource is assigned the specified [S3 ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html).

 Commonly used values are `private` and `public-read`.